-Opera At Home: The Canadian Opera Company brings opera into your life with videos posted on Facebook.
+Opera At Home: The Canadian Opera Company brings opera into your life with podcasts and videos posted on Facebook.

 McMichael Art Gallery: Virtual Tour of A Like Vision, The Group of Seven at 100.
 Held online weekly every Wednesday, Friday and Sunday at 12:30 pm.
 Register in advance.

 Theatre Online: Your guide to where and when to watch captures of live plays and musicals, from the National Theatre and more.

 Art Talks: Arts and culture presentations from the Art Canada Institute.